page-xia/go-winloader/README.md

 ## TODO

-* WinSXS support
+- WinSXS support

-    * Some binaries have manifests requesting a specific version of a library.
+  - Some binaries have manifests requesting a specific version of a library.
     There is an undocumented library at sxs.dll.
 Since it's undocumented, it might be difficult to work out how to use it.

-    * It'd be nice to have a reimplementation of the whole SXS algorithm, just for completeness sake.
+  - It'd be nice to have a reimplementation of the whole SXS algorithm, just for completeness sake.
 (It might even be useful to Wine.)

-* Additional compatibility hacks
+- Additional compatibility hacks

-    * Because we are not Windows loader, Windows loader's internal structures do not update when we load binaries into the address space.
+  - Because we are not Windows loader, Windows loader's internal structures do not update when we load binaries into the address space.

-        * Because of this, our HINSTANCE value may not always work properly.
+    - Because of this, our HINSTANCE value may not always work properly.

-        * There's a hack that sends the process HINSTANCE instead.
+    - There's a hack that sends the process HINSTANCE instead.

-        * There's a stub for a hack that would inject the library into the PEB loader data linked lists.
+    - There's a stub for a hack that would inject the library into the PEB loader data linked lists.

           * This might fail catastrophically or have worse consequences, but it would be interesting to explore.

-        * Another useful hack would be one that can override calls to important Windows functions and implement their functionality for cases when our own false HINSTANCE is used.
+    - Another useful hack would be one that can override calls to important Windows functions and implement their functionality for cases when our own false HINSTANCE is used.
 This could be done on a process-wide level (for best compatibility) or directly on the import table (usually enough, but tricky modules will bypass this.)

-* Better support for loading executable images.
+- Better support for loading executable images.

-    * Right now, if you attempt to load an executable, it executes the entrypoint eagerly when it tries to send the DLL attach message.
+  - Right now, if you attempt to load an executable, it executes the entrypoint eagerly when it tries to send the DLL attach message.

-* Threading support.
+- Threading support.

-    * Perhaps have a helper function that can run a function in a new thread, automatically calling `DLL_THREAD_ATTACH`/`DLL_THREAD_DETACH` as needed on memory loaded modules.
+  - Perhaps have a helper function that can run a function in a new thread, automatically calling `DLL_THREAD_ATTACH`/`DLL_THREAD_DETACH` as needed on memory loaded modules.

-    * While it may not be necessary for all libraries, it is likely necessary for libraries that have statically linked the MSVC runtime, and for libraries that use thread-local storage.
+  - While it may not be necessary for all libraries, it is likely necessary for libraries that have statically linked the MSVC runtime, and for libraries that use thread-local storage.
 Otherwise, calling functions on threads other than the initial one is likely to crash.

-    * Even better: if we can find a place to hook new threads, this would be a nice hack to support.
+  - Even better: if we can find a place to hook new threads, this would be a nice hack to support.

-* Versatility
+- Versatility

-    * Operating systems other than Windows:
+  - Operating systems other than Windows:

-        * Need to figure out how to make MSABI calls.
+    - Need to figure out how to make MSABI calls.
 Maybe CGo with msabi function pointers, or maybe we need to write out the asm by hand.

-        * Emulator would need the ability to generate stub addresses that call back into Go code, so we can use them to handle imports and whatnot.
+    - Emulator would need the ability to generate stub addresses that call back into Go code, so we can use them to handle imports and whatnot.

-        * Would need a custom loader that lets you emulate calls to other libraries.
+    - Would need a custom loader that lets you emulate calls to other libraries.

-    * CPU emulation
+  - CPU emulation

-        * Should be possible implement virtual machines with emulated CPUs.
+    - Should be possible implement virtual machines with emulated CPUs.

-        * Similar to the outside Windows case, we need a custom loader to emulate library calls.
-Although we *can* use the host system's libraries, we need to translate API calls so that they work correctly, like translating addresses and marshaling/unmarshaling data as necessary, and of course calling conventions are entirely different.
+    - Similar to the outside Windows case, we need a custom loader to emulate library calls.
+Although we _can_ use the host system's libraries, we need to translate API calls so that they work correctly, like translating addresses and marshaling/unmarshaling data as necessary, and of course calling conventions are entirely different.

-        * We should provide shims at least for running 32-bit binaries in 64-bit processes using emulation.
+    - We should provide shims at least for running 32-bit binaries in 64-bit processes using emulation.
 How much of the API to emulate would be hard to guage, but at least for documented APIs it should be relatively straightforward work.

-    * Legacy formats
+  - Legacy formats

-        * Currently go-winloader only supports loading PE32 or PE64 binaries.
+    - Currently ns-winloader only supports loading PE32 or PE64 binaries.

-        * It might be useful to someone to implement loading very old legacy binaries, like NE or LX.
+    - It might be useful to someone to implement loading very old legacy binaries, like NE or LX.

-    * Expose lower level APIs
+  - Expose lower level APIs

-        * In order to allow this library to be useful while it is still in heavy flux, a very small surface area is exposed today.
+    - In order to allow this library to be useful while it is still in heavy flux, a very small surface area is exposed today.
 As it matures, more of these internal libraries should be exposed as public API.